05sanjaykumar/Basics-react/README.md

 # Basics-react

 Just simple React pages, Just you can copy paste all the react code into your App.jsx file.
-Choose any file you like and then change replace the file with any of the file
+Choose any file you like and then change replace the file with any of the file.

-The files that I have created
+# Files Created

+1) DropDownQuery.jsx : - This feature implements an interactive Q&A or FAQ section.
+Users can click on titles to reveal detailed information about various services, features, and company vision.
+It provides a clean, organized way to present information without overwhelming the user, allowing them to focus on topics they're most interested in.

 # Vite and Tailwind CSS Setup